Many thanks to our sponsors from 2015 through 2020:

-Eileen Mena; Director.
+Eileen Mena; Vice President.
 Former family caregiver to husband and mother; retired in 2006 from Department of Justice Office of the U. S. Attorney.
 Has volunteered with Kona Elk's Lodge in the Drug Awareness Program, and AARP on the Big Island.

 Karen von Kaenel, R.N., PhD.; Director.
 Former professor of nursing, developer of a nationally recognized Health and BioScience Academy and a certified Master Teacher.
 As a health educator and a developmental psychologist, Karen brings her nursing expertise to the areas of family behaviors and gertontology.

 Kathy Weidner; Director.
 Former family caregiver for my mother; retired Social Worker (LCSW); worked for Visiting Nurses in NJ for 10 years with many seniors and their issues; moved to HI in 2016 and now volunteer with Medicare SHIP program and Powerful Tools for Caregivers as Class Leader.